 Using Expert Witnesses in Your Personal Injury Cases

 I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
-An intelligent assessment of facts is often impossible or difficult without the use of some type of technical, scientific, or other specialized expertise.
+An intelligent assessment of facts is often impossible or difficult without some technical, scientific, or other specialized expertise.
 An expert witness is the most common source of this knowledge.

 What is the Role of an Expert Witness?

 Proving the evidence necessary to win a personal injury case often depends on the testimonies of expert witnesses.
-Expert testimonies tend to be more reliable than the average person’s description and help make the evidence of the case simpler for the judge and jury to understand.
+Expert testimonies tend to be more reliable than the average person’s description and help simplify the case’s evidence for the judge and jury to understand.

 Who are Expert Witnesses?